GianGian/CloneSwitch/README.md

 # CloneSwitch
 Program to Clean and Clone config from a switch to another.

+Cisco IOS-XE

-Version 1.3.0
+Version 1.4.0

 What's New
-- New nested topology
+- Châssis changes possible
+- Bug fixed

 Known Issue
 - L3 and Rotuing missing
-- No châssis changes possible
-- Bug regarding change tipology of interface
 - No automatically download of configuration